Health and wellbeing

 Supporting ākonga with health conditions

-Guidance to help set up a healthy and safe environment for ākonga who may have been diagnosed with a health condition, for example severe asthma, severe allergies, cancer, brain injury.
+We have guidance to support creating healthy and safe environments for ākonga who may have been diagnosed with a health condition (for example, severe asthma, severe allergies, cancer, brain injury).

 Supporting ākonga with health conditions